3D printed medication: Selective laser sintering

-Semisolid solid extrusion
+Semi-solid solid extrusion

-Semisolid solid extrusion, is an additive manufacturing technique that builds objects layer by layer.
-In SSE, an extrusion head follows a predefined path, depositing semisolid material to create each layer, and gradually stacking them to form the final product.
-SSE is conceptually similar to Fused Deposition Modeling (FDM), with a key distinction: the material used in SSE is semisolid at room temperature.
+Semi-solid solid extrusion (SSE) is an additive manufacturing technique that builds objects layer by layer.
+In SSE, an extrusion head follows a predefined path, depositing semi-solid material to create each layer, and gradually stacking them to form the final product.
+SSE is conceptually similar to Fused Deposition Modeling (FDM), with a key distinction: the material used in SSE is semi-solid at room temperature.
 This means that precise temperature control is essential during the printing process to prevent excessive softening of the material due to high temperatures, ensuring it maintains its intended shape.

-To facilitate this process, a dedicated syringe contains the semisolid print material.
+To facilitate this process, a dedicated syringe contains the semi-solid print material.
 The extrusion of the material can be accomplished using various methods, such as pneumatic pressure, mechanical energy, or an electromagnetic system.
-This technology allows for the creation of complex structures and customized objects by precisely controlling the deposition of semisolid material layer by layer.
+This technology allows for the creation of complex structures and customized objects by precisely controlling the deposition of semi-solid material layer by layer.

 Stereolithography

-Stereolithography technology operates on the principle of photopolymerization, utilizing laser scanning to solidify liquid resin and build 3D-printed objects layer by layer.
+Stereolithography (SLA) technology operates on the principle of photopolymerization, utilizing laser scanning to solidify liquid resin and build 3D-printed objects layer by layer.
 The printing process can be configured to work either from the top to the bottom or vice versa, depending on the printer's setup.
 To initiate printing, the liquid photopolymer resin is poured into a reservoir, and a scanning mirror focuses a laser beam onto the resin's surface, creating a focused light spot.
 This light spot solidifies the resin within its swept area.
 Once a scanning layer is completed, the printing platform lowers by one layer's height, and a squeegee levels the resin surface for the subsequent layer of printing.
 This process continues until the object is fully formed.
 Afterward, the finished product is extracted, and any excess resin and support structures are removed.
-SLA is particularly useful for thermo-labile drugs.
+SLA is particularly useful for thermolabile drugs.